andrew01144/Tasmota-SomfyRTS/README.md

 A Berry script to to control Somfy powered blinds using Tasmota.

 ## Capabilities
-- It emulates any number of Somfy RTS Remotes Control units to control any number of Somfy-powered shades/blinds that use the 433MHz Somfy RTS protocol.
+- It emulates any number of Somfy RTS Remote Control units to control any number of Somfy-powered shades/blinds that use the 433MHz Somfy RTS protocol.
 - It requires:
   - An ESP32 module running tasmota32-ir.bin V12.0.2 or later.
   - A 433MHz transmitter module such as the FS1000A.
 Ideally, the FS1000A should be modified to transmit at 433.42MHz.